baharsalafian/Mood-Tracker/README.md

 3.  **Set Up Google Sheets API**

-    To enable the app to read and write to a Google Sheet, follow these steps:
+    To enable the app to read and write to a Google Sheet, follow these steps (I presonally followed the steps in [this video](https://www.youtube.com/watch?v=4ssigWmExak&t=819s):

     1. Go to [Google Cloud Console](https://console.cloud.google.com/).
     2. Create a new project.